 Head to the east of the island and take in the sights of Grenville.
 You can also go to Belmont Estate which is renowned for its agriculture and history.
-Now a cocoa and nutmeg estate in addition to provide a fascinating tour, Belmont Estate also offers very tasty dishes at lunchtime.
+Now a cocoa and nutmeg estate in addition to providing a fascinating tour, Belmont Estate also offers very tasty dishes at lunchtime.
 The estate is a museum in addition to still taking in ‘wet cocoa’ from local farmers which is then transformed into the most marvellous tasting chocolate.
-For a seafood dinner, book to eat at the Heights.
-Spend the night back at the Petite Anse Hotel.

 If you’ve got an interest in history, you may want to visit the Mt Rich Petroglyphs.
 You can find a huge boulder in front of a rather derelict building which is along from the Seventh Day Adventist Church.
 Created by the Amerindians, there are also some petroglyphs at Duquesne Bay – which is also located in the north.
 Whilst you are close to Mt Rich, you’ll be close to River Antoine rum distillery.
-River Antoine is the oldest water propelled distillery in the entire Caribbean and be sure to take advantage of the guided tours.
+Our guests find River Antoine fascinating as the oldest water propelled distillery in the entire Caribbean.
+Be sure to take advantage of the guided tours.

 In conclusion, northern Grenada is a fascinating place that takes you away from the hustle and bustle of the commercial south.
 If you want to hire one of our cars, contact us today.